 Depending on your pregnancy and health history, some of the following interventions may be helpful for you during your labor and delivery.

 If labor has not started naturally, medical interventions can be used to begin this process.
-Induction can include medication to soften the
+Induction can include medications to soften the

-, rupture of the amniotic sac, and/or medication to cause the uterus to contract.
+, rupture the amniotic sac, and/or contract the uterus.

 Reasons that you may be induced include the following:

-- Pregnancy has gone two or more weeks past your due date
+- Pregnancy has gone 2 or more weeks past your due date

 - Your water has broken, but true labor contractions have not started

 You have a condition that may threaten the health of you or your baby such as: